and88x/RepData_PeerAssessment1/PA1_template.md

 missing_data <- dataset[!complete.cases(dataset),]
 ```

 In the dataset there are 2304 values with missing data.
+The missing values will be replaced by the respective number of steps correspond to the mean total pattern previously calculated.

 ```r